Share a TipCheck out these tips or, if you have something to add to this guide, click to share your own tip!

 I live in Nebraska and have decided to start my own garden.
 I was wondering when do you start planting the seeds indoors so that I can later put them outside?

 I recently bought a second-hand seed sprouter kit, comprising of two plastic ridged trays and a lid, plus a bottom plastic tray.
 Unfortunately, there are no instructions listed on the box or a leaflet inside.
-I was wondering if anyone knew of an online site that showed how these work, or even could give me instructions on how I sprout seeds in it.

 I am growing a garden this year and starting my seeds inside.
 My cats keep getting into them.
 Can I cover them with plastic and still use my grow lights?